- Online

-The Peter A. Allard School of Law Executive Learning Program in Mining Law and Sustainability
+This course is part of the Peter A. Allard School of Law Executive Learning Program in Mining Law and Sustainability program.

 Mining in Canada and internationally is affected by complex legal and regulatory instruments that govern sustainable mining practices.